 Inspired Learning & Teaching Seminar

-- How can faith in Christ lead to greater learning?
+- How does faith in Christ lead to deeper learning?

 - How can the Holy Ghost play a greater role in your studies and learning?

 - What can you do to accept greater responsibilities for your own learning?